magicalpanda/MagicalRecord/Docs/Working-with-Managed-Object-Contexts.md

 A variety of simple class methods are provided to help you create new contexts:

-- `+ [NSManagedObjectContext MR_newContext]`: Sets the default context as it's parent context.
+- `+ [NSManagedObjectContext MR_context]`: Sets the default context as it's parent context.
 Has a concurrency type of **NSPrivateQueueConcurrencyType**.
 - `+ [NSManagedObjectContext MR_newMainQueueContext]`: Has a concurrency type of **NSMainQueueConcurrencyType**.
 - `+ [NSManagedObjectContext MR_newPrivateQueueContext]`: Has a concurrency type of **NSPrivateQueueConcurrencyType**.
-- `+ [NSManagedObjectContext MR_newContextWithParent:…]`: Allows you to specify the parent context that will be set.
+- `+ [NSManagedObjectContext MR_contextWithParent:…]`: Allows you to specify the parent context that will be set.
 Has a concurrency type of **NSPrivateQueueConcurrencyType**.
-- `+ [NSManagedObjectContext MR_newContextWithStoreCoordinator:…]`: Allows you to specify the persistent store coordinator for the new context.
+- `+ [NSManagedObjectContext MR_contextWithStoreCoordinator:…]`: Allows you to specify the persistent store coordinator for the new context.
 Has a concurrency type of **NSPrivateQueueConcurrencyType**.

 ## The Default Context